PrismJS/prism-themes/README.md

 npm i && npx gulp screenshot
 ```

-Before making a pull request, you can the following command to verify that all checks pass:
+Before making a pull request, you can run the following command to verify that all checks pass:

 ```bash
 npm test